778 · 817 · 0748

 What I commonly see in the weeks and months after birth: persistent pelvic and sacral tension that has not resolved; thoracic restriction from feeding positions; the generalised exhaustion of a body that did something enormous and then kept going without pause.
 Osteopathic work in this period tends to be well received — the body is ready to integrate, if given a little support.

 The early post-partum period sometimes produces a low mood that gets attributed entirely to hormonal change.
-In some cases, part of what is driving it is a sacrum that has not returned to its resting position after the birth.
+In my experience, part of what is driving it can sometimes be a sacrum that has not returned to its resting position after the birth.
 It is not the whole story.
 But it is worth checking.
+Low mood after a birth deserves attention in its own right — your midwife or GP is the right first conversation, and osteopathic work can sit alongside it.

 For more complex post-partum presentations — significant pelvic floor involvement, recovery after a difficult birth, post-caesarean abdominal tension — I will often refer alongside or to a pelvic floor physiotherapist who does this work specifically.